vuongvu01/armor-forked/web/packages/react/README.md

     npm link "@deliveryhero/ui.react";
     ~~~

-Note: in order to continue working in `Storybook` you need to install peer dependencies back by typing
+⚠️ Note: in order to continue working in `Storybook` you need to install peer dependencies back by typing
 ~~~bash
 yarn run install-peers;
 ~~~

+⚠️ Note: if you use custom `webpack` config, make sure that `resolve.symlinks` is set to `false`.

 #### Option 2: yalc